salaheddineva/ecommerce-stage/README.md

-New project : ecommerce project
+New project : ecommerce project (updated)